DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-give-a-reference-iteration.md

 Some referees may not want to, or be able to give a reference.
 This slows down the candidate's application process.

-If we let users tell us that they won't give a reference Then we'll be able to notify the candidate and get another referee quickly We‘ll know this works when referees click the refuse link in the email and confirm their refusal
+If we let users tell us that they will not give a reference Then we'll be able to notify the candidate and get another referee quickly We‘ll know this works when referees click the refuse link in the email and confirm their refusal